Inference From Random Restarts: Model

-Now that we have addressed measurability, we turn to finiteness of reachable terminal states.
-As we only know a solver $g_Q$ through its dynamics $Q$, an ideal condition for finiteness of reachable terminal states should be stated in terms of properties of $Q$.
+Now that we have addressed measurability, we turn to finiteness of reachable terminal outcomes.
+As we only know a solver $g_{\vQ}$ through its dynamics $\vQ$, an ideal condition for finiteness of reachable terminal outcomes should be stated in terms of properties of $\vQ$.

-Let $\mR(f)$ be the roots of $f$ on its domain.
-The following lemma connects reachable terminal states $g_Q(X)$ to the roots of the dynamic $\QTC$.